 Bachelor's Degree Completion Program in Integrated Information, Science, and Technology

 Developed by GW’s College of Professional Studies, this bachelor’s degree completion program is for the individual who currently holds an associate's degree or has earned at least 60 credit hours toward their undergraduate degree.
 The remaining 60 credit hours of study required for bachelor’s degree completion at GW, consist of 32 credit hours of foundational courses which are taken during the first three semesters (Fall, Spring and Summer) or equivalent of junior year, and 28 credit hours in either one of two tracks: Biotechnology or Information Systems and Technology, taken in the second year of studies (or the equivalent of senior year.)
-Classes are held at GW’s Graduate Education Center, one block from the Virginia Square metro station (orange line) in Arlington, Virginia.
+Classes are held at GW’s Graduate Education Center, one block from the Virginia Square metro station (Orange/Silver lines) in Arlington, Virginia.

 Related Majors, Minors, and Concentrations